607 Jenny

-1906VC is a minor planet orbiting the Sun that was discovered by German astronomer August Kopff on September 18, 1906.
+607 Jenny is a minor planet, specifically an asteroid orbiting in the asteroid belt that was discovered by German astronomer August Kopff on September 18, 1906.

-Later given the designation 607 and given the name Jenny in 2003 by Aaron Henderson, named after his wife's mother Jenifer Rooker, who died when she was young.
+Like 608 Adolfine it was named after Jenny Adolfine Kessler, a friend of the astronomer.

 Photometric observations of this asteroid at Palmer Divide Observatory in Colorado Springs, Colorado during 2007 gave a light curve with a period of 8.524 ± 0.005 hours and a brightness variation of 0.21 ± 0.03 in magnitude.
 Results reported in 2003 giving a period of 7.344 hours were deemed the result of a data ambiguity.